 So the passive perception comes first, and if a character’s passive perception is higher than the “success level”, the view is automatic.

 Unless the situation is uncommon to the character, not a normal skill, or there’s something that puts them out of the element.
 Then the DM can choose to say it takes active concentration and scrutiny to make it work.

 Yes.
 Not only does the beginning of Fifth Edition’s Dungeon Master’s Guide emphasize that the rules are more guidelines than rules, with the only rule being that the DM always has final say, page 175 of the Player’s Handbook states: “A passive check is a special kind of ability check that doesn’t involve any dice rolls.”

 While it doesn’t specifically say there it’s an optional rule, the section is written like it’s giving guiding advice for how to use an optional rule.

 However, Jeremy Crawford, the lead rules designer of Dungeons & Dragons 5th Edition, has also straight out said that passive perception is an optional rule that DMs can use.

 If the guy who writes the rules says it’s optional, then it’s optional.

 Honestly there’s a lot of overlap.
 The best rule of thumb is that perception uses the active senses (sound, sight, taste, etc) to notice something.
 Investigation is using abstract abilities like mulling over books, piecing together different stories to find holes in one, or a hard analytical focus on doing something very specific.

 There are some situations where either one could be used, and which is chosen depends on possibly the preference of the DM.
-Examples include investigating a body for clues about cause of death or looking for a hidden door or passageway.
+Examples where either skill is viable include investigating a body for clues about cause of death or looking for a hidden door or passageway.

 5E Passive Perception Fully Explained